IsabellaHoesch/whatsapp_chat_analysis/README.md

 # Whatsapp chat analysis

-Analysis of group chats in Whatsapp.
+Analysis of group chats in Whatsapp in jupyter notebook.

 This was one of my first analysis projects back when it was still possible (in Germany) to export the chats.